fakalit/m.js/README.md

 # m.js

-most comprehensive, extensible and awesome javascript model layer ever. through documentation incoming.
+a model layer for javascript.